 (Updated 5/8) Though the severely warped Barton-Rush

-York Times, and a couple others, are faltering
+York Times, and only a couple others, are faltering

 badly at detailing the destructive statutory provisions telecom